Xilinx/VMC_Help/AIE/FIR_TDM/README.md

 Time-Division Multiplexing FIR Filter for AI Engines

-#### Input Data Samples - Array Organization
+## Input Data Samples - Organization

-Input Data Samples must be in a form that lists set of input samples for each channel at a time, i.e. in the following form:
+Input Data Samples to this filter must be in Time-Division Multiplexed (TDM) format.

 For example, for a 4-channel FIR TDM,